 In the cryptosphere, Binance is known for its stable trading platform, fast order matching engine, and higher leverage.

 BitMEX vs. Binance Futures: Product Offering & Leverage

 BitMEX offers trading on both perpetual swaps, traditional futures, and Quanto Futures.
 The perpetual swap contracts are offered in Bitcoin (XBT), Ethereum (ETH), and Ripple (XRP).

-While, traditional futures contracts are available in 16 different cryptocurrencies and altcoins, including Bitcoin (XBT), Ethereum (ETH), Ripple (XRP), Bitcoin Cash (BCH), Stellar (XLM), Dogecoin (DOGE), etc.
+While, traditional futures contracts are available in 16 different cryptocurrencies and altcoins, including Bitcoin (XBT), Ethereum (ETH), Ripple (XRP), Bitcoin Cash (BCH), and Stellar (XLM), Dogecoin (DOGE), etc.

 Binance has a pretty wide range of product offerings in the derivatives segment.
 It includes: